esc/compress-me-stupid/slides.rst

 The Status of CPU Starvation in 2014:

-* Memory latency is much slower (between250x and 1000x) than processors.
+* Memory latency is much slower (between 100x and 500x) than processors.

 * Memory bandwidth is improving at a better rate than memory latency, but it is also slower than processors (between 30x and 100x).